Sigrec/MangaHabu/README.md

 # MangaHabu
 A side project I decided to do to start learning frameworks and just practice in general as well as web dev stuff.
-Also to get better at Python and JS Frameworks
+Also to get better at Python and JS Frameworks.

-MangaHabu V1
-- Scrape RightStufAnime and Robert's Anime Corner Store (maybe add more later) for manga and light novel data of a particular series that is given by the user.
+Currently the application scrapes RightStufAnime and Robert's Anime Corner Store website (maybe add more later) for manga and light novel data of a particular series that is given by the user through a custom GUI then outputs the data to a CSV file and into a seperate window with search capabilities.
-- (This one seems kinda yikes considering the title formatting for the websites aren't the same) Then compare the data and ouput all of the volumes with there title, price, and website to a CSV file for the lowest volume prices
+  - Multithreaded support to simultaeniously get the data from both websites at the same time instead of 1 at a time